WOLFBED/dspx/README.md

 - [ ] decouple the UI from the processes, to ensure the GUI doesn't freeze
 - [ ] look for ways to speed it up, it's still super slow.
-- [ ] merge tabs 2 and 3 since there's no longer the need to have them separated. (it used to make sense, but this is no longer the case.)
+- [x] merge tabs 2 and 3 since there's no longer the need to have them separated. (it used to make sense, but this is no longer the case.) -- nov 5 2025
-- [ ] make it so patterns can be enabled or disabled.
+- [x] make it so patterns can be enabled or disabled. -- nov 5 2025
 - [ ] add spinner when process is running, otherwise confusing.
 - [ ] Get a life.